 Does a breast reduction include a lift?

-Yes, most surgeons perform a breast lift with breast reduction.
-Just removing the breast tissue, such as the glandular tissue, does not yield good results since your breasts may look misshapen or deflated.
+Just removing the breast tissue, such as the glandular tissue, does not typically yield good results.
 For this reason, most surgeons remove excess skin after they remove excess breast tissue.
-This is a breast lift.

 How much weight is removed in breast reduction?